 - High cholesterol

-- Smoking or use of chewing tobacco
+- Smoking, vaping or using chewing tobacco

 When to see your doctor